IGNF/odeon/docs/sample_grid.md

-# Sampler grid how-to
+# Sample grid how-to

-`Sampler_grid` performs a regular sampling over one or several zones.
+`Sample_grid` performs a regular sampling over one or several zones.

 This is one possibility for the first step (out of two) to build a dataset.
 This is suited if you have areas with ground truth for all your classes.